eurecom-s3/noise-sdr/README.md

 self-explaining installation instructions.
 Note that the actual Noise-SDR code is only a small part of this, the rest being popular SDR tools required, for example, for reception.
+In addition, precompiled binaries for Noise-SDR are available [here][binary].

 ```
 git clone https://github.com/eurecom-s3/noise-sdr.git